jafudi/flexpair-website/index.md

 We aim at three overarching goals:

-1. Enjoy data science from anywhere
+1. Meaningful hybrid data science
 2. Diversity, equity and inclusion
 3. Preserving our beautiful planet